BRGM/MeshTools/docker/README.md

-The two repositories have docker files that are used to generate build and run environments for MeshTools.
+Subdirectories have docker files that are used to generate specific environments for MeshTools.

 Log into the compass docker regisry: